The Master of Music degree has three specializations: Piano Performance and Pedagogy, Guitar Performance and Vocal Performance.

 A variety of additional funding opportunities are available, including fellowships, scholarships, tuition awards, and travel support.
 Additionally, students may be eligible for subsidized health insurance through qualifying assistantships.

-Sergio Bernal, MM, University of Michigan and Yale University
+Sergio Bernal, DMA, University of Michigan and Yale University

 Area: Theory, composition